mimoduo/mimogear/README.md

 #Mimo Gear

-The primary intention of Mimo Gear is to provide a skeleton library for developers of any skill level to use as a simple start to any project.
+Mimo Gear is a light-weight skeleton library for developers of any skill level to use as a simple start to any project.
 If a style doesn't exist in one project, it mustn't exist in a library.

 ##Features